PMRG-LE707/bicks/readme.md

-# This is a software to find BICs in 1D PhC slab
+# This is a solver to find BICs in 1D PhC sla